jdittrich/userNeedResearchBook/text/03_dataGathering.md

 > _Note:_ Oh, before you go, something very important!
 >
-> In some cases the participant might start opening up a new and interesting topic just before the end of the research session.
+> In some cases, the participant might start opening up a new and interesting topic just before the end of the research session.
 I don’t know why this happens.
 Maybe it is because they considered the topic to be important but were too polite to push for it themselves and hoped that the conversation would eventually get to the topic.
 >
 > You could expand the session time.
 It is great to learn more and it seems that the participant would like to let you know about this.
 However, it might also expand the time beyond what the participant gets incentivized for or what they actually planned.
 The best solution is usually to ask the participant openly.